acmoles/portfolio/portfolio/projects/wesen.md

 ## Lessons from user testing

-Before moving into high-fidelity design and development, I performed further usability testing on the proposed direction to validate design decisions, identify challenges, and iterate based on real user feedback.
+Before moving into high-fidelity design and development, I performed further usability testing on the proposed direction to validate design decisions, identify challenges, and iterate based on user feedback.

 </template>